jauco/jester/README.md

 The idea is to give you a bootstrap for integrating these tools so you can worry about your app code and not about the tooling.

-Jester should run equally well under Windows, Linux and macOS.
-I'm using the path.join methods etc. but I haven't done much testing on macOS and Linux so please report bugs if something doesn't work.

 ## Installation

  1. Install [node.js](http://nodejs.org/download/)